mseri/fbmessenger-api-hs/README.md

 High-level bindings to the [Messenger Platform API](https://developers.facebook.com/docs/messenger-platform/) based on [servant](https://haskell-servant.github.io/) library.
 We try to maintain the overall structure compatible with [telegram-api](https://github.com/klappvisor/haskell-telegram-api).

+This library is alpha software and the api could change to improve composability, ergonomicity and ease of use.
+We recommend using stack for dealing with this library.

 Useful links:
 - [servant tutorial](http://haskell-servant.readthedocs.io/en/stable/tutorial)
 - [simple python bindings for the messenger api](https://github.com/geeknam/messengerbot)